-4.4 Explain the methods that would be used to engage individuals to participate in the sessions.
+- 4.3 - Explain the factors to be considered when referring someone to a group.
+Explain the methods that would be used to engage individuals to participate in the sessions.
+4.4

 1. Understand the behaviour change theories that underpin health improvement activities: